kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 ### is it important? celebrate birthday
 Yes, celebrating birthday is a good opportunity to get together with my firends.
 ### who's birthday is the most important to celebrate in China?
-It mush be chairman Mao, He led the chinese people to stop the japanese invasion, end the war and established the people's republic of China.
+It must be chairman Mao, He led the chinese people to stop the japanese invasion, end the war and established the people's republic of China.
 He is the person I respect the most.

 ## Sport programs
 ### like watching sports programs on TV?